DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_runscript.md

 self.geometry.nom_setConstraintSurface(tri_points)
 ```

-Next, we define a angle of attack (aoa) function to update the boundary velocity defined in daOptions.
+Next, we define an angle of attack (aoa) function to update the boundary velocity defined in daOptions.
 Note that before each primal solution, the OpenFOAM solver will use the values defined in "primalBC" and overwrite the values in the OpenFOAM flow boundaries.
 So by changing the "primalBC" in the aoa function, we can change the flow angle.
 Once the aoa function is defined, we need to pass it to the cruise group such that it will be called every time the primal solver is run.

 ```python
 # define an angle of attack function to change the U direction at the far field